Enterprise High School (Redding, California): Academics

 Enterprise High School is a state-recognized distinguished school in California.
-The foreign languages offered are French, Spanish, and Mandarin Chinese.
+The foreign languages offered are Spanish and American Sign Language.
 There is also a drama department, which lets students perform in plays and musicals.
 Enterprise currently offers Honors and Advanced Placement Courses in: English I, English II, English III, English IV, Biology, Physics, Chemistry, Psychology, European History, U.S. History, American Government/Economics, Statistics, Trigonometry, Calculus, and Spanish.

 Due to the low socio-economic status of Enterprise, test scores are reflective of that status.
 Contrary to popular belief, however, Enterprise ranks a 10 out of 10 when compared to schools of similar size.
 Other schools in the district rank much lower when compared to schools of equivalent size and socio-economic status.

 Enterprise also has an extensive and broad College Preparatory program.
 Every subject is offered in CP level, acceptable to the University of California and California State University systems.

 Enterprise has an extensive list of available electives, in which they satisfy unit credit for the UC and CSU systems.